-T-dimension.
+I don’t use Fidelity holders any more except for reference.
 Indexed drill bits are a handy way to check depth to the film plane against a straightedge.
 I roll it all over the film plane to make sure there are no high/low spots.
 A 13/64th bit was just right.

 Milling the ground glass mortises on the micro mill.
 I made a new ‘tooling plate’ to attach to the x-y table out of MDO, which makes it easier to attach jigs and fixtures for cutting wood parts.
 It’s oversized so it helps keeps sawdust out of the ways.
 Despite having a new router table top, these small joint are much easier to locate and cut on the mill where the bit is up top and every dimension can be fine tuned by leadscrew.
 To simplify joinery on this ground glass frame I planned the stock thickness to be twice the T-dimension for the film holder, plus 5/32″ (1/8″ bit for the mortise plus 1/32 slop) so I could flip the parts without moving the fence, make mirror cuts so the mortise would be perfectly centered.
 To do this you have to climb cut for the mirror passes (upper photo), so a good featherboard prevents the bit from pulling the work away from the fence.
 I did cut the T-depth rabbet first on the router though.
 The styles of the frame will have offset shoulders on the tenon to fit the stub mortises.